ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 ## Customizing your configuration

+By default, configuration files are read from the directory ``~/.config/esmvaltool``.
+This can be changed via the ``ESMVALTOOL_CONFIG_DIR`` environment variable.
-Configuration files could live in the user configuration directory, which is by default ``~/.config/esmvaltool``.
-The directory could be also specified via the command line argument ``--config_dir`` or can be changed with the ESMVALTOOL_CONFIG_DIR environment variable.
+In addition another custom configuration directory can be specified via the ``--config_dir`` command line argument.
 We will learn how to do this in the
 [next lesson]({{ page.root }}{% link _episodes/04-recipe.md %}).